benbria/aliasify/README.md

 Note that using a js file means you can change your configuration based on environment variables.

+Alternatively, if you're using the Browserify API, you can configure your aliasify programatically:

+    aliasify = require('aliasify').configure({
+        aliases: {
+            "d3": "./shims/d3.js"
+        },
+        configDir: __dirname,
+        verbose: false
+    });

+note that `configure()` returns a new `aliasify` instance.

 Configuration options:
 * `aliases` - An object mapping aliases to their replacements.
 * `verbose` - If true, then aliasify will print modificiations it is making to stdout.
+* `configDir` - An absolute path to resolve relative paths against.
+If you're using package.json, this will automatically be filled in for you with the directory containing package.json.